Randy Arozarena Player Props: Rays vs. Reds

 Randy Arozarena At The Plate

-- Arozarena has three doubles, three home runs and five walks while batting .293.
+- Arozarena is batting .306 with three doubles, three home runs and five walks.

-- Among qualifying batters in baseball, he ranks 56th in batting average, 83rd in on-base percentage, and 50th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 45th, his on-base percentage ranks 67th, and he is 52nd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.